Burstsam/nkk/README.md

 [<img src="https://www.mosad.xyz/images/Teapod/Teapod_Search.webp" width=180>](https://www.mosad.xyz/images/Teapod/Teapod_Search.webp)

 ### License
-This Project is not associated with Anime-on-Demand in any way.
-Using this app may violates the ToS of AoD.
 Teapod is licensed under the terms and conditions of GPL 3.
+This Project is not associated with Anime on Demand in any way.
+But they allow open source apps for Anime on Demand.

 ### Known Issues
 If a tv show is selected, the first episode will be marked as watched.
 This is due to parsing the website.